 Call Out How the Teams are Doing: Let the entire group know how teams are progressing.
 Call out each time a team builds a standing structure.
 Build a friendly rivalry.
 Encourage people to look around.
 Don’t be afraid to raise the energy and the stakes.

 Remind the Teams that Holders will be Disqualified: Several teams will have the powerful desire to hold on to their structure at the end.
-Usually because the marshmallow, which they just placed onto their structure moments before, causing the structure to buckle.
+Usually because of the marshmallow being top heavy, which they just placed onto their structure moments before, causing the structure to buckle.
 The winning structure needs to be stable.

 Step 5: Finish the Challenge